A student must be a citizen or eligible noncitizen to receive federal, state and/or institutional aid at UMB. Eligible statuses are:

 - Graduate assistantships through your school

 Many lending institutions offer private/alternative education loans to students who meet certain criteria.
 Private/alternative education loans are obtained by applying directly to a private lender.
 Student borrowers must be able to provide the lender with a credit-worthy co-signer who is also a United States citizen or permanent resident.
 These loans must be certified by UMB's Student Financial Assistance and Education office.
-Students who are applying for a private/alternative education loan are encouraged to speak with the Alternative Loan Counselor, Peggy Buerhaus, in the Student Financial Assistance and Education office, if they have questions about the application process.
+Students who are applying for a private/alternative education loan are encouraged to speak with their financial aid counselor in the Student Financial Assistance and Education office to learn more about the application process.

 Many private lenders offer loans for students who do not qualify for federal student aid resources.
 It is the student's responsibility to find a lender who suits their needs.
 Students are encouraged to consider their options carefully when choosing a lender and the type of private/alternative education loans available, so they feel comfortable knowing the loan is right for them.